A simple DIY for how to make white chocolate at home using just three ingredients!

 - Then add the milk powder and stir to incorporate.

 - Transfer the melted whited chocolate to a blender/food processor and blend to make the mixture smooth.**

 - Pour the mixture into the mould/s of your choice and leave in the fridge or freezer to set.
 You can then transfer the chocolate to an airtight container in the fridge (or keep it in the freezer).

 - Some cocoa butter is sold with cosmetic uses in mind and may not be food-safe.
 Be sure to buy food-safe cocoa butter/cacao butter for this recipe

 - This white chocolate recipe sets very solid.
 However, as it is untempered chocolate, it is best stored within the fridge.
 You can temper yours if preferred, but I've never found it necessary.

 - If using an alternative sweetener to Honey, i.e. Maple syrup or Agave, this will affect the color of your final white chocolate product.

 - White chocolate is incredibly versatile and can be flavored hundreds, if not thousands, of ways.
 From adding natural spices such as vanilla, cardamom, ginger, etc. Flavor oils such as orange, mint, etc. To infuse it with coffee.
 You can also make large white chocolate bars and sprinkle 'toppings' onto it - candied fruit, freeze-dried fruit, crumbled cookies, sea salt- the list goes on and on.

-- If, at any point, your chocolate seizes then slowly adding a little additional water should help bring it back together but may affect the final texture slightly.
+- If, at any point, your chocolate seizes then slowly add a little additional cacao butter should help bring it back together.